Kinetica-jl/Kinetica.jl/docs/src/development/crn-representation.md

 Aside from the aforementioned `toStr` and `toInt` fields, [`SpeciesData`](@ref) structs can hold a wealth of information:

 * `SpeciesData.n` holds the total number of species that have been added.
-* `SpeciesData.xyz` holds a `Vector` of species geometries, indexed by species ID, in ExtXYZ.jl `frame` format.
-These store the cartesian coordinates of all atoms within a species, but can be used to store additional information related to a species.
+* `SpeciesData.xyz` holds a `Dict` of species geometries, indexed by species ID, in ExtXYZ.jl `frame` format.
+These store the Cartesian coordinates of all atoms within a species, but can be used to store additional information related to a species.
+* `SpeciesData.level_found` holds a `Dict` mapping species ID to the numerical exploration level in which each species was found.
+In [`DirectExplore`](@ref)-based simulations, every species defaults to being from level 1.
 * `SpeciesData.cache` holds an empty `Dict`, which can be used to store temporary information related to a species.
 For example, caling [`get_species_stats!`] populates the cache with `Dict`s that map species IDs to properties including molecular weight and hard-sphere radius.

 ### Use of SMILES